DarkSkull777/install-linux/README.md

+`markdown

-# Distribution Installer for Termux
+Distribution Installer for Termux
 Coded by @XSkull7 (telegram)

 ---